DaDevMikey/one-ui-8.5-apk-s/README.md

 The **easiest way** to install these apps is by using the modules available in the [Releases](../../releases) section:

 1. **Installer Module** - Downloads and installs the APKs from this repository
-2. **Compatibility Module** - Makes the apps work properly on your device
+2. ~~**Compatibility Module** - Makes the apps work properly on your device~~
+3. **Spoofer Module** if you want features like Live Blur, you need this module, this can break Home Up, but launching activities other then the main activity should still have it work!

-Both modules are required for the apps to function correctly.
+~~Both modules are required for the apps to function correctly.~~

+As of version 3.0.1-CYK7, the module has ASKS Disabler included, and no longer needs to be installed manually.

 ### Manual Installation